 Feel free to expand on this type of letter as you see fit.
 Its main purpose is to break the news to the candidate, while acknowledging that they gave you some of their time.

-You start to a form a relationship with a candidate after meeting them in person for a formal interview.
+Hiring managers start to form a relationship with a candidate after meeting them in person for a formal interview.
 When it comes time to let them know the relationship won’t be progressing into employment, you should give them an explanation.

-A personalized rejection letter tells the candidate why you decided not to hire them.
+A personalized candidate rejection letter tells them why you decided not to hire them.
 It should provide feedback that helps them grow as a professional without ever criticizing their job interview performance.
 For example, if a candidate for a marketing role bungled a question on analytics say, “we’ve decided to focus on candidates with stronger Google Analytics experience.”

 You also need to be careful not to write anything that could make your organization susceptible to an employment discrimination lawsuit.
 Again, focus on the candidate’s qualifications as they relate to the role requirements, not the candidate personally.
 Here are a few more tips for writing a personalized rejection letter:

 Candidates hate when recruiters fall out of touch.
-Sending a quick rejection letter isn’t just the decent thing to do.
-It also has a positive impact on your organization’s long-term hiring efforts.
+Sending a quick job rejection letter isn’t just the decent thing to do.
+It also has a positive impact on your organization’s long-term hiring efforts

 Recruiterbox is considered the most user friendly hiring software on the market.
 If you’re ready to take your recruiting and hiring to the next level, request a Recruiterbox demo today.